-- Navigate to System Settings > Integrations > Touchpoints Toolbox.
+- Navigate to Site Tools > Dashboard > Integrations > Touchpoints Management

-- Navigate to the page on which you want to embed your contextual help button Touchpoint.
+- Navigate to the website page on which you want to embed your contextual help button Touchpoint

 Do not place this code in the head section of your HTML.
 The code MUST be placed in the body section.